Centers | Energy Management and Innovation Center

-Yes, please click on our “Apply” tab and fill out the brief application.
+Yes, please click on admissions and fill out the brief application.
 The application period is open twice each year for the upcoming summer cohort.
 To view an example of what the application looks like click here.

-The fall application period is from September 1- October 1: Application decisions will be sent out no later than October 25.
+The fall application period is from September 15- October 15: Application decisions will be sent out no later than November 15.
 Approximately 75% of applicants spots will be decided during the fall application period.
 The remainder of the available spots will be decided during the spring application period.

 The spring application period is from February 15- March 15: Application decisions will be sent out no later than April 15.

 You should apply during the fall or spring prior to when you would like to begin the summer program.
 Examples: 1) Interested in summer 2015, then apply in fall 2014 or spring 2015.
 2) Interested in summer 2016, then apply in fall 2015 or spring 2016.
 We cannot delay the start of your acceptance and if you want to start the program during a subsequent summer you will need to reapply during the fall or spring before the start of the summer you wish to participate in.

 The 2016 cohort of the Energy Management Program will begin with a twelve week intensive session that begins June 2, 2016 and ends August 15, 2016.

 - How do I register for the program classes and do I need special approval?

 You will need to apply for admission into the program.
 If admitted you will be given access to register for the core courses during the summer registration period outlined by the University registration schedule.

 - What are the prerequisite courses for the Energy Management Program?

 GEO 303 (non-Geology Majors) or GEO 401 (Geology Majors) with a grade of a C- or higher is required to take GEO s316P or the equivalent.